 But, what if you got a 15% return?
 How much more money will you make?
 What if you’re paying for this interest with credit cards?
 Learn all about what compound interest means for you in the video below.

 Having a good understanding of compound interest and how to make it work for us, rather than against us, is the key to a great retirement.
 To see an example of how interest rates compounding over time will affect you, download my free retirement calculator.
-It’s awesome and you can crank it out and see what it’ll do.
+It's awesome and you can crank it out and see what it'll do.
+This is especially useful if you are planning to retire early.
 Just click the button below to get it.